 One factor to consider though is that, if a dog is panting, the gums will become dry, and therefore this won't be much helpful in providing an idea about hydration levels, explains Brandy Terry, director of critical care and specialty nursing at Animal Critical Care and Specialty Group in Malvern, Pa.

 On top of that, it's important to consider that their gums may give the impression of being wet, when in reality they are artificially lubricated with milk, further points out Dr. Kustritz.

-Checking Refill Times
+3) Checking Refill Times

 On top of checking the gums for dryness, you may also want to check your dog's capillary refill time.
 In a healthy, well-hydrated dog, the blood is flowing well and the gums are delivering oxygen to tissues, in a dehydrated dog, the blood may be slow to allow perfusion.

 To test your dog's capillary refill time, simply press with your thumb on your dog's gums and apply some pressure.
 This should cause the gums to blanch.
 Then, remove your thumb and count how long it takes for the gums to return to a healthy pink color.

 When dehydration is allowed to progress, affected dogs will exhibit further worrisome signs such as sunken eyes.
 The eyes basically appear sunken within the eye sockets and may appear dull.

+Warning!
 Dehydration should not be allowed to progress at this stage because, next, the dog will become very lethargic and weak and will show signs of shock such as increased heart rate, cool extremities, and a rapid and weak pulse.

 It is therefore paramount that you see your vet as soon as you notice any signs of dehydration in your dog, even more ideally before you get to this point.